 The Akwa Ibom Executive Council has approved N573 million for the production and processing of cassava to boost food production in the state.

-He said that the state’s Prime Hatchery had been upgraded to improve daily production of the hatchery at Mbiaya in Uruan Local Government Area to 10,000 day old chicks per day.
+Udoh said that the upgrade would boost daily production of the hatchery at Mbiaya in Uruan Local Government Area to 10,000 day old chicks per day.

-The commissioner expressed the hope that with the improvement of the capacity of the hatchery, poultry farmers would have access to day old chicks from the state at cheaper rates.
+The commissioner expressed the hope that with the improvement of the capacity of the hatchery, poultry farmers would have access to day old chicks from the state at cheaper rate.

 “As we speak today, the hatchery can produce 10,000 day old chicks and that reaffirms the commitment of the state government towards boosting agriculture and food sufficiency,” Udoh reiterated.

-He said that the state governmentl had also approved the construction of the 8.5km Ndue Otong- Ibiaku- Ekritam road at the site of the first private radio station in the state, the Planet FM.
+He said that the council had also approved the construction of the 8.5km Ndue Otong- Ibiaku- Ekritam road where the first private radio station in the state, the Planet FM is sited.

 Udoh, who did not mention the cost of the road, explained that it had been re-awarded to another contractor following the inability of the former contractor to commence work as scheduled.

 Other roads approved are the 12.9km Ikot Akpan Abia- Enen Nsit road spanning two council areas of Ibesikpo/ Asutan and Nsit-Ibom and the 4.99 Ibesit Okpokoro- Ikot Ibritam road in Oruk-Anam.

 Udoh said that the administration of Gov. Udom Emmanuel was poised to deliver on its electioneering promises to the people in consonance with its cardinal programme of industrialisation and wealth creation.